The Best Places to Snowboard or Ski Near Chicago with Kids

 95 minute drive from Chicago

 Just north of the Illinois-Wisconsin border, this ski and snowboarding resort has one of the largest beginner areas in the Midwest, so for newbies and rusty parents, this is a perfect choice.
 The two bunny hills are magic carpet tows—little ones don’t even have to figure out a rope tow.
-A new trail has even been opened for the 2020/21 season.
+A new trail opened during the 2020/21 season.
 They also have some of the best snow making equipment in the area, so trails opened early in the season.
 Due to Covid -19, the lessons for 3-4 year olds will not be offered this season, but limited-space ski and snowboard lessons for ages 5 and up are available at very reasonable rates.

 A terrain park and mountain biking paths give families a reason to come back when the snow melts.